 The past few weeks of Rob Ford’s crack-fueled political saga have been a bit too messy to joke about.
-First there was the already forgotten Taste of the Danforth drunk-stravaganza wherein Rob drunkenly offered either cologne or cocaine to Torontonians while presumably searching for the festival’s most delectable souvlaki cart.
+First there was the already forgotten Taste of the Danforth drunkstravaganza wherein Rob drunkenly offered either cologne or cocaine to Torontonians while presumably searching for the festival’s most delectable souvlaki cart.
 Then, the Toronto Star broke a story that alleges Rob’s driver is also his “drug supplier.”
 That same story also reveals the driver’s past charges for assaulting women.

 But this morning, as a result of what could only be a ray of pure joy shot directly from the temple of some supernatural God of Comedy (the ghost of Chris Farley, perhaps?)
 Hulk Hogan and the Rob Ford arm-wrestled each other to kick off the mecca of all nerd events: FanExpo.

-When I heard this match was going down, I experienced such profound elation that I was concerned I was going to lose consciousness on my way to the venue.
+When I heard this match was going down, I experienced such a profound amount of elation that I was constantly concerned I was going to lose consciousness on my way to the venue.
 I grew up on professional wrestling and all of the nerdery that surrounds it.
 I spent way too much time learning about the backstories of wrestlers, the writers who controlled their fairly awful destinies, and the politics of the business.
-Because of that, it was somewhat disheartening to see Hulk Hogan doing such a cheap promotional stunt but… Who am I kidding?
+Because of that, it was somewhat disheartening to see Hulk Hogan doing such a cheap promotional stunt but… who am I kidding?
 This is the best gig anyone, professional wrestler or otherwise, could possibly hope for.

-The match was set up inside a bland, brown-hued meeting room inside of the Intercontinental Hotel on Front Street.
+The match was set up inside of a bland, brown hued meeting room inside of the Intercontinental Hotel on Front Street.
 There was a lot of chatter about how sweaty Rob Ford was going to be after the match and what drugs he was currently on to get through it—steroids, cocaine, red meat?
 Once two towels were brought out and draped over the cheap hotel chairs that were arranged for Robbie and the Hulkster, it was clear that something truly amazing was about to happen.

-Rob Ford came out looking somewhat dignified, in his classic black and blue mayoral outfit.
+Rob Ford came out looking somewhat dignified, in his classic black and blue mayoral suit.
 His entrance music of choice was “Eye of the Tiger,” which I can imagine he was playing on loop this morning as he pounded McMuffins into his face, while rhythmically punching the dashboard of his infamous black SUV.
-The crowd reaction was mixed: some boos, some applause, but mostly everyone was just so fucking stoked that their mayor was about to arm wrestle Hulk Hogan right in front of them.
+The crowd reaction was mixed: some boos, some applause, but mostly everyone was just so fucking stoked that their mayor was about to arm-wrestle Hulk Hogan right in front of them.

 This one is a bit blurry, sorry.
 Once Rob Ford ripped off his jacket, undid his tie, and started pulling out his shiny blue dress shirt, the vibe in the room reached a height that undoubtedly rivals the combined energy of every concert, sporting event, and religious ceremony that has ever taken place throughout history.
-You can really see the state of Rob Ford’s physique in this photo—excellent and fine-tuned.
+You can really see the state of Rob Ford’s physique in this photo: excellent and fine-tuned.
 Clearly, the Hulkster was shaking in his boots once Mayor Robbie began to untuck.